oracle-livelabs/sprints/analytics/sprint-faw-download-sql-monitor/download-faw-sql-monitor.md

-# How Do I download SQL Monitor and AWR Reports for my FAW database?
+# How do I download SQL Monitor and AWR Reports for my FAW database?
 Duration: 5 minutes

 FAW customers with ADMIN access can download SQL monitor or AWR reports to gather performance information on their FAW reports and database.